Charles M. Schulz: Awards

+In 1966, A Charlie Brown Christmas received an Emmy Award for Outstanding Children's Program.

 Schulz received the National Cartoonists Society's Humor Comic Strip Award in 1962 for Peanuts and the Society's Elzie Segar Award in 1980; he was the first two-time winner of their Reuben Award (for 1955 and 1964) and the winner of their Milton Caniff Lifetime Achievement Award in 1999.
 He was also an avid hockey fan; in 1981, Schulz was awarded the Lester Patrick Trophy for outstanding contributions to the sport of hockey in the United States, and he was inducted into the United States Hockey Hall of Fame in 1993.

-In 1988, Schulz received the Silver Buffalo Award, the highest adult award given by the Boy Scouts of America, for his service to American youth.
+In 1988, the Boy Scouts of America, a youth organization, honored Schulz with its Silver Buffalo Award.
+He was recognized for his service to American youth.
 On June 28, 1996, Schulz received a star on the Hollywood Walk of Fame, adjacent to Walt Disney's.
 A replica of this star appears outside his former Santa Rosa studio.
 On November 2, 2015, Snoopy was also honored with a star on the Hollywood Walk of Fame.

 On January 1, 1974, Schulz served as the Grand Marshal of the Rose Parade in Pasadena, California.
 This led to the only Peanuts strip in which he made any reference to himself: Lucy was watching the parade, and told Linus that the Grand Marshal was somebody "you've never heard of".
 The same year, he received the Inkpot Award.
 In 1980, Schulz received the Golden Plate Award of the American Academy of Achievement, presented by Awards Council member Judge John Sirica.
 Schulz was a keen bridge player, and Peanuts occasionally included bridge references.
-In 1997, the American Contract Bridge League (ACBL) awarded both Snoopy and Woodstock the honorary rank of Life Master, and Schulz was delighted.
+In 1997, the American Contract Bridge League (ACBL) awarded both Snoopy and Woodstock the honorary rank of Life Master.
+Schulz was delighted.